• Home

 I spend the next few days dehydrating away, and save about 1/2 for dried mushrooms, then powder the rest.
 In the photo, there are 6 pints containers of crimini mushrooms (what fills my Excalibur dehydrator – give or take a tray), and it blends down into what you see in photo #2, which is just over 1/2 quart.

-• LOW AND SLOW FOR IMMUNITY BOOST - Cooking foods at a temperature no higher than 115-118 degrees in a dehydrator...
+• Low & Slow for Immune Boost: Cooking foods at no higher than 115-118 degrees in a dehydrator preserves nutrients; it's...

 But that powder lasts a LOOONG time because you don’t use huge amounts of it.